pnp/blog/content/post/microsoft-365-developer-podcast-secretless-apps-with-christos.md

-Christos Mastkas returns to the show to talk with Jeremy and Paul about
-\"secretless\" applications and the latest on Azure.Identity.
+Christos Mastkas returns to the show to talk with Jeremy and Paul about "secretless" applications and the latest on Azure.Identity.

 Listen to the show here:  [Secretless Apps with Christos Matskas (m365devpodcast.com)](https://www.m365devpodcast.com/e/secretless-apps-with-christos-mastkas/)